Work-In-Progress-For-Health/gig-cymru-nhs-wales-data-dictionary/README.md

 This repository contains a point-in-time research-and-development snapshot of the terminology files.
 The purpose is to have a snapshot suitable for working with text processing software, which can benefit significantly from having all the relevant files downloaded to one folder.

 For questions or feedback, please contact joel.henderson@wales.nhs.uk.

+Contents:

+- [data-dictionary-files-as-html](data-dictionary-files-as-html): These are the direct downloads of the data dictionary web pages, complete with HTML tags, headers, footers, tables of contents, etc.

+- [data-dictionary-files-as-txt](data-dictionary-files-as-txt): These are text files that have just the content text, removing any HTML tags, headers, footers, tables of contents, etc.